svincen2/saml20-clj/README.md

  ;; Address matching this value *iff* Address is present.
 Address is optional attribute.
  :user-agent-address           nil

+ ;; Unique identifier of the IdP.
+Also referred to as Entity ID or 'Issuer'.
+If passed, the `:issuer` validators will check ;; that the <Issuer> property for <Response> and <Assertion>s matches.
+ :issuer                      nil

  ;; :response-validators and :assertion-validators are validation functions that run and check that the Response is ;; valid.
 If a check fails, these methods will throw an Exception.
 You can exclude some of these validators or add ;; your own by passing different values for these keys.
 Both types of validators are defined as multimethods; you can